-We have a new deal today for a Pay What You Want: The Android Expert's Coding Course Bundle where 10% of the proceeds go to the Project Hope charity.
-With the Pay What You Want bundles, you are able to get these courses for as little as you want to pay while helping charities.
+We have a new deal today for a Pay What You Want: Learn to Code 2016 Bundle where 10% of the proceeds go to the Save the Children charity.
+With the Pay What You Want bundles, you are able to get the following courses for as little as you want to pay while helping charities.